 Besides having supported the political dialogue between the Chad government and opposition political parties (Interchadian political agreement of August 2007 ) the EU supports the regained stability of Chad.

 Chad is a key partner in the Central African Region.

 EU priorities for Chad

 As one of Chad's few donors, the EU has provided EUR 368 million under the 10th European Development Fund.
 The EU's country strategy paper and national indicative programme outlined how the funds were to be spent, in 2 main areas:

 • good governance in justice, public finances, democratic processes and institutions, decentralisation and, more generally, local governance.

-• sustainable development, by improving infrastructure and boosting the agricultural sector.
+• sustainable development, through improving infrastructure and boosting agriculture.

-Chad is very vulnerable to food crises, and the EU – through ECHO – has been the leading partner helping the government mitigate the risks and find sustainable solutions, especially since 2003 in the country's eastern and Sahel regions.
+Chad is very vulnerable to climate and food crises, and the EU – through ECHO – has been the leading partner in helping the government mitigate risks and find sustainable solutions.